OmenApps/django-model-info/docs/modelfilters.md

 ## Understanding Output

-The command outputs a table with four columns:
+The command outputs a table with five columns:

 1. **Field Path**: The full path to the field using Django's double-underscore notation
 2. **Model**: The model containing the field